usamaakrm/fyle/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-## Further help

-Visit the [Angular Documentation](https://angular.io/guide/styleguide) to learn more.
-Styling is to be strictly done with [Tailwind](https://tailwindcss.com/docs/installation).